RoEdAl/linux-raspberrypi-wsp/README.md

 **Important note**:

 This project is **not maintained** anymore.
-The driver is now included in the official RPi reposityory (4.9 branch).
+The driver is now included in the official RPi repository (4.9 branch).
+See [here](http://www.horus.com/~hias/cirrus-driver.html) and [here](https://www.element14.com/community/thread/57975) for more information.

 Latest release: **4.4.49-1**.